Coleridge Community College

 Do you need to update your CV?
 Did you not achieve your English qualification through school?
 Are you 19 years old or over?

 Each week regular homework will be given which is directly linked to the class session and completion of this will enable you to make sense of the class work and for you to prepare for the exams.
 Good organisation will help you to get the most from the course.
 You will need to keep notes, be able to proofread and check writing tasks for errors and to speak in front of others in an assessed environment.
-Classes are informal, and work very much on a communal basis where all are invited to share their viewpoints and ideas.
+Classes are informal and work very much on a communal basis where all are invited to share their viewpoints and ideas.

-This is a challenging exam and you must already be proficient at correctly using punctuation, grammar and spellings.
+This is a challenging exam, and you must already be proficient at correctly using punctuation, grammar and spellings.

 PLUS 20 hours mandatory online content

-internet (with sound) regularly in order to access your learning materials.
 Some of you will need to spend more time self-studying to bring your skills up to the required level.

 PREVIOUS EXPERIENCE AND KNOWLEDGE NEEDED?